fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 ```

 If the data saved in the _body_ variable has the <i>important</i> property, the expression will evaluate to its value.
-If the property does not exist, then the expression will evaluate to false which is defined on the right-hand side of the the vertical lines.
+If the property does not exist, then the expression will evaluate to false which is defined on the right-hand side of the vertical lines.

 > To be exact, when the <i>important</i> property is <i>false</i>, then the <em>body.important || false</em> expression will in fact return the <i>false</i> from the right-hand side...